mlhoggard/Workflow.DNA_virus_niche_adaptations/README.md

 To investigate estuarine viral diversity, niche constraints, and genomic traits of environmental adaptation, we analysed metagenomic and metatranscriptomic data from across an estuarine salinity gradient, including water and sediment habitats.
 We then expanded our analysis to globally distributed viral genomes from the IMG/VR database.

 These docs present an overview of the data processing workflow used in this study.

+Additional workflows and details on the use of environmental metagenomics to study prokaryotes and/or DNA viruses are also available [here](https://github.com/GenomicsAotearoa/environmental_metagenomics).

 Software (and versions), custom scripts, and additional databases used are listed below.